felipevcc/holbertonschool-printf/README.md

 <br>

-To compile the program is like this:
+To compile the program this command has to be executed:
 ```
 make -f makefile
 ```
 This will create a compilation file, its name is `main.out`.
-You can run this with this command in your terminal:
+You can run this file in your terminal with the next command:
 ```
 ./main.out
 ```